dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_user.rst

     A user with ``None``, no privileges assigned.

+    Will be ignored, if custom_privilege parameter is provided.

+  custom_privilege (optional, int, None)
+    The privilege level assigned to the user.

   ipmi_lan_privilege (optional, str, None)
     The Intelligent Platform Management Interface LAN privilege level assigned to the user.